 “Lucky” Foods and Recipes for New Year’s – http://www.rd.com/food/fun/7-lucky-new-years-foods/

-Wishing You a Happy 2018 and Happy Learning!
+Wishing You a Happy New Year and Happy Learning throughout 2021!

 As the year comes to an end, of course I’m thinking about resolutions.
 I’m not so great with New Year’s resolutions.
 Over the years I’ve broken nearly every one…diet, exercise, pray harder, memorize Scriptures, less caffeine, spend less, organize, quit yelling, better housekeeping, go to church more, and on and on.
 I’ve even had years when discouragement and fear of failing has kept me from making any new ones.